 Submission of a timesheet for this contract will be deemed as acceptance of these terms and conditions.

 If as part of the campaign you are required to attend a briefing, details will be sent to you by your Client Service Manager and it is a condition of your employment that you attend.
 Failure to do so will entitle TRO to terminate your employment without notice.
 Payment for the briefing will be made with your first wage claim once you have started work and TRO reserves the right to withhold payment for briefings if you subsequently fail to start work on a campaign.
-A bonus payment for the briefing will be made on the following criteria: you report to your Line Manager on arrival 15 minutes prior to the start of the meeting; you are appropriately dressed in smart business clothes; and throughout the briefing you conduct yourself in a professional manner.

 Should you be required to purchase a disposable camera for a campaign to take pictures of displays, you must ensure that the camera or photographs are returned to TRO at the end of the campaign.
 Reimbursement is subject to a valid receipt being supplied.